Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Ross Muken - Evercore ISI

 So, Marc, the company has had a remarkable ability to identify assets before inflections in their business.
 Obviously, it happened with Life Tech, and now we're seeing it with FEI.
 I count the core growth there was north of 20%, so that business is seemingly on fire.
-I guess as we think about that and then eventually Patheon rolling into the organic over time, what would it take from an end market perspective or what mix or shift of businesses would have to happen for organic growth not to ultimately accelerate from here?
+I guess as we think about that, and then eventually Patheon rolling into the organic over time, what would it take, from an end market perspective, or what mix or shift of businesses would have to happen for organic growth not to ultimately accelerate from here?

-And I guess as you look at the end markets as they trended over the balance of the quarter, what if anything should we keep in mind as an offset to this?
-Because it seems like versus where we were several years ago, the business is poised to now be at the upper end of the peer group from a core growth perspective.
+And I guess, as you look at the end markets as they trended over the balance of the quarter, what if anything should we keep in mind as an offset to this?
+Because it seems like, versus where we were several years ago, the business is poised to now be at the upper end of the peer group from a core growth perspective.

 Marc N. Casper - Thermo Fisher Scientific, Inc.

 Ross, thanks for the question.
-I guess a few thoughts.
-One is the FEI acquisition is performing very well.
+I guess, a few thoughts.
+One is, the FEI acquisition is performing very well.
 The integration is an intensive effort, and the team really has not been distracted, so they're doing a good job of integrating the business, but they're also delivering good growth and good bookings.
 And that's a testament to the strength of the team and the proven integration processes we have, so that's obviously a positive.

 As I look towards the end markets just broadly in terms of growth, at a high level, we finished the first half up 4%.
 Each quarter was 4%.
 We maintained our guidance at 4% for the year.
 Obviously, we're going to strive to drive to the best possible performance.

-I'd say one of the catalysts from here in terms of stronger momentum as you think about 2018 and beyond, more even second half and beyond, it's going to be let's get a U.S. government budget in place for 2018.
+If I'd say what are the catalysts from here in terms of stronger momentum as you think about 2018 and beyond, or even second half and beyond, it's going to be, let's get a U.S. government budget in place for 2018.
 It was good to get the 2017 budget.
 It was good to see NIH funding increased.
 We'll continue to educate Congress, but I feel good about that process.
-So if we can get – skip a continuing resolution and get a budget in place, that would clearly continue some momentum in academic.
+So if we can get – skip a continuing resolution, get a budget in place, that would clearly continue some momentum in academic.
 And then, at least from our own perspective, we don't really wait for the end markets; it's the actions we take.
-So we have a lot of effort around product development that put us in a position to be at the higher ends of our growth targets.
+So we have a lot of effort around product development that put us in a position to be in the higher ends of our growth targets.
 So that's how I would think about it, Ross, at a high level.

 Ross Muken - Evercore ISI

 And maybe just on the pharma end market, you gave a few points that were helpful.
-As you think about the pacing there and what we've seen in different sub-segments of that market, I know I think coming into the year, you guys had talked about growth rates consistent with what we've seen or maybe they've been slightly better.
-But how are you thinking about the exit velocity of that business out of the quarter or that segment, and then some of the moving parts there in terms of how that's likely to trend?
+As you think about the pacing there and what we've seen in different sub-segments of that market, I know I think coming into the year, you guys had talked about growth rates consistent with what we've seen, or maybe they've been slightly better.
+But how are you thinking about the exit velocity of that business out of the quarter, or that segment, and then some of the moving parts there, in terms of how that's likely to trend?

 Marc N. Casper - Thermo Fisher Scientific, Inc.

 So, Ross, let me give you a relatively comprehensive view on pharma and biotech.
 I know it's an area of interest.
-First is pharma and biotech is our strongest end market.
+First is, pharma and biotech is our strongest end market.
 We performed very well in the quarter.
 We grew a couple points higher than the company average serving that market.

 In terms of what drove that growth, first, as I mentioned last quarter, our clinical trials business was impacted by the discontinuation of a large Phase 3 study, and that headwind will sunset in Q4.
 Bioproduction growth was a bit more muted this quarter, and you've seen that across the industry.
-The super-important point to highlight is that our business is serving the research customers.
+The super important point to highlight is that our business is serving the research customers.
 Biosciences, chromatography and mass spectrometry, and the channel, they all grew incredibly strongly in the quarter.
 So it was another great quarter for us, and our value proposition continues to resonate very well with the customer base.

 Ross Muken - Evercore ISI